davecartledge/wordpress-docker-starter/README.md

 # wordpress-docker-starter

-A simple starter project for a Docker contained WordPress project.
+A simple starter for a Docker contained WordPress project.

 ## Requirements